 - Support the Summer Reading Program for children

 - Furniture and building improvements

 Active Friends Groups

-Please note: Due to the current health crisis, our Friends of the Library Groups are not meeting in person at this time or accepting donations.
-Please reach out to the library staff for information regarding virtual meetings.
+Please note: Our Friends of the Library groups are beginning to resume some activities, however, we are still not accepting donations.
+Please reach out to library staff for information regarding local opportunities.

 FAQs: Volunteering & Employment

 All open job positions are posted online.
 You can access our currently available positions by visiting employment opportunities and clicking “View Current Openings.”
 Due to the current public health situation, review of applications may be delayed.
 We are still accepting applications for any posted positions and appreciate your interest in working at Sno-Isle Libraries.

 Whether you're interested in a position at one of our 23 library locations throughout Snohomish and Island counties, with our outreach services through Library on Wheels, or at our Service Center in Marysville, Washington, you'll find the rewarding career you've been seeking at Sno-Isle Libraries.

 At each of our locations, you'll find friendly and warm individuals who make customer service a top priority.
 You'll discover how the staff operates as a team, working together to help customers get the most out of their library experience.
 Our job opportunities include: